Your browser is not optimized for viewing this website.

 Calendar May 3, 2026 at 10 am

-Create a living keepsake at Kokedama Workshop on Sunday, May 3 from 10 a.m. to 12:00 p.m. in Evergreen Lodge.
+Create a living keepsake at a Kokedama Workshop on Sunday, May 3 from 10 a.m.-12 p.m. in the Evergreen Lodge.

-Heidi Leuszler, the owner and head chef of Berries and Flour in Champaign, will lead students in the Japanese artform Kokedama or “moss ball”.
-Students will use soil and moss to create a living planter for a plant that can be place on a decorative plate or hung in a window.
+Olga Aleman of Luscious Leaves will lead students in the Japanese-inspired art of moss ball planting.
+Students will use soil and moss to create a living planter for a plant that can be displayed on a decorative plate or hung in a window.

 $55/person*.
 Registration will close April 26 or when capacity is reached.
 All sales are final.

-* Students should plan to bring a small plant of their own with the roots intact either from home or purchased at the Allerton Plant Sale.
+*Students should bring a small plant of their own with the roots intact either from home or purchased at Allerton’s Plant Sale

 $85